 1. Finding the qualified talents

-The problem of hiring is present in each and every industry, but when it comes to the IT market, this has shown a whole new level of difficulty, with the most recognizable one is to find qualified candidates.
+The challenges in IT recruitment are present in each and every industry, but when it comes to the IT market, this has shown a whole new level of difficulty, with the most recognizable one is to find qualified candidates.

 The IT industry is booming with its implementation in many aspects of our daily lives, leading to the unprecedented requirement for IT job openings to be filled.
 This year alone, the world has witnessed the spiking number of job positions in the IT industry, reaching 7M.